 Propane

 There are no natural gas lines in San Juan County.
 Currently, the population relies heavily on propane.
 Propane tanks are not allowed on Washington State Ferries.
-Propane utility providers barge propane from the mainland to their distribution centers on San Juan, Orcas, and Lopez islands.
+Propane utility providers transport propane by barge from the mainland to their distribution centers on San Juan, Orcas, and Lopez islands.

-The County should seek to decrease demand for propane as the population increases by encouraging alternative renewable energy sources, such as home solar energy installations, and changes in State building code and greenhouse gas emission reduction requirements to meet Washington State Greenhouse Gas targets for energy efficiency.
+The County should seek to decrease demand for propane as the population increases by encouraging alternative renewable energy sources, such as home and utility-scale solar energy installations.
+There have also been recent changes to the State building code and greenhouse gas emission reduction requirements in an effort to meet Washington State Greenhouse Gas targets for energy efficiency.

 Communications

 San Juan County encourages the development of advanced communication infrastructure.
 Reliable, up-to-date communication services support everything from healthcare and public safety to economic opportunity and modern lifestyles.
 Geographic isolation and relatively small resident populations have historically inhibited the extension of telecommunication services to some islands in the County.
 Today, Fiber and LTE are providing faster and more expansive communication services.